mxzheng/mxzheng.github.io/_pages/about.md

 <span style="color: red"> I have two fully funded Ph.D. positions available for Fall 2025.
 The international applicants deadline is January 15th, 2025, the domestic applicants deadline is July,1st.
 If you're interested, please visit the [UCF CS Program](https://www.ucf.edu/degree/computer-science-phd/) and [Application Requirements](https://graduate.ucf.edu/application-deadlines-and-requirements/doctoral/2025/#computer-science-phd) for more details, and send your CV and transcript to me. </span>

 ## Research Interest
-- Trustworthy Learning
+- Machine Learning Security
+- AI Data Privacy Protection
 - Robust and Efficient Data Science
-- AI Data Privacy Protection

 ## News
+- 01/2025: One paper is accepted by ICLR 2025.
 - 09/2024: One paper is accepted by NeurIPS 2024.
 - 09/2024: Two papers are accepted by EMNLP 2024.
 - 07/ 2024: SSL-Cleanse is accepted by ECCV 2024.